openmc-dev/openmc/docs/source/usersguide/settings.rst

 specified, a Watt fission spectrum with :math:`a` = 0.988 MeV and :math:`b` =
 2.249 MeV :sup:`-1` is used.

+The time distribution can be set equal to any univariate probability distribution.
+This could be a probability mass function (:class:`openmc.stats.Discrete`), a uniform distribution (:class:`openmc.stats.Uniform`), or a tabular distribution (:class:`openmc.stats.Tabular`).
+By default, if no time distribution is specified, particles are started at :math:`t=0`.

-As an example, to create an isotropic, 10 MeV monoenergetic source uniformly distributed over a cube centered at the origin with an edge length of 10 cm, one would run::
+As an example, to create an isotropic, 10 MeV monoenergetic source uniformly distributed over a cube centered at the origin with an edge length of 10 cm, and emitting a pulse of particles from 0 to 10 µs, one would run::

   source = openmc.Source()
   source.space = openmc.stats.Box((-5, -5, -5), (5, 5, 5))
   source.angle = openmc.stats.Isotropic()
   source.energy = openmc.stats.Discrete([10.0e6], [1.0])
+  source.time = openmc.stats.Uniform(0, 1e-6)
   settings.source = source

 The :class:`openmc.Source` class also has a :attr:`Source.strength` attribute